 A weekly seminar giving instruction in the many aspects of ministering in churches.
 Includes assignment to one of the area churches.
 Required of all theology/religion majors.
-Registration for RELP331, 332, 333 or 334 also fulfills this requirement.
-Students register and are graded once for the entire year.
-Minimum requirement of 1 credit.
+Students must register for this class each semester in residence.
 Fall, Spring

 Christianity in a World Context